And this is your undocumented anchorman, Mark Stein, sitting in.

 Thank you so much, Mark.

-And what I'm trying to say is I believe um we need to have the Obama administration define for us what their definition of terror is.
+And what I'm trying to say is, I believe we need to have the Obama administration define for us what their definition of terror is.

-Because this morning during Obama's speech, he mentioned the word terror.
+Because this morning, during Obama's speech, he mentioned award care.

-And I just think that there needs to be some consistency.
+And yeah, I just think that there needs to be some consistency.

-Maybe it was a misspeak on his part.
+Maybe it was a mispeak on his part.

 Is it sure or is it not?

-Well, the the point about uh terrorism is that it makes uh civilians a target.
+Well, the point about terrorism is that it makes civilians a target.

-People were talking about this about uh the uh Assad's defense minister getting uh getting blown up in Syria and his brother-in-law getting blown up in Syria.
+People were talking about this about Assad's defense minister getting blown up in Syria and his brother-in-law getting blown up in Syria.

-Terrorism targets the people who are going to work in their office in a skyscrap in uh in a skyscraper.
+Terrorism targets the people who are going to work in their office in a skyscraper.

-Um and in that sense, this is an act of terror in the sense that people in that movie theater uh because that's the other uh definition of terrorism, it's what happens when the frágile civilization uh in which we all live crumbles and you're in a primal uh suddenly in a primal environment where you you went to a normal social occasion, a motion picture at your local theater, and suddenly there's a guy shooting at you and killing your friends and neighbors.
+It's what happens when the fragile civilization in which we all live crumbles and you're suddenly in a primal environment where you went to a normal social occasion, a motion picture at your local theater, and suddenly there's a guy shooting at you and killing your friends and neighbors.

-But you're right to uh draw attention to the fact that there is a a slight difference here, that when something like the major Hassan thing happens, uh they're very keen to say this is this is not terrorist.
+But you're right to draw attention to the fact that there is a slight difference here, that when something like the Major Hassan thing happens, they're very keen to say, this is not terrorist.

-It's not like the KGB uh where you had some control guy uh that you had to go and meet in uh in in i on a park bench uh next to the third rock next to the tree in Washington, D.C. and your control guy at uh the Soviet embassy reported back to Moscow.
+It's not like the KGB where you had some control guy that you had to go and meet on a park bench next to the third rock next to the tree in Washington, D.C., and your control guy at the Soviet embassy reported back to Moscow.

-Uh jihad is essentially uh perpetrated by freelance adherents of a global ideology.
+Jihad is essentially perpetrated by freelance adherents of a global ideology.

-And so you're not gonna find an Al-Qaeda union card in the guy's pocket.
+And so you're not going to find an al-Qaeda union card in the guy's pocket.

-They're trying to say he's just a one-off, he's just isolated.
+They're trying to say, he's just a one-off.

 There is no broader context to this man's act.

-He he was a guy, I think he was uh Lebanese or Palestinian in origin, but he he wore the uh Shawa Kemish uh that uh i is a sign of um South Asians, of Pakistanis, for example.
+He was a guy, I think he was Lebanese or Palestinian in origin, but he wore the shalwah Kamish that is a sign of South Asians, of Pakistanis, for example.

-So he he was consciously choosing to identify with certain groups.
+So he was consciously choosing to identify with certain groups.

 Don't pay any attention to him.